luiseduardobrito/luiseduardobrito.github.io/_posts/2016-04-05-creating-electron-chat-using-socket-io.md

 - - default.json    ..........
 Default configurations for the Electron application.
 - - menu.js         ..........
 The main menu for the Electron application.

 - docs/             ..........
-Technical reference of the Socket interface for client and server.
+Technical reference of the socket interfaces.

 - server/           .........
-NodeJS non-graphical web server for handling the socket messages room.
+NodeJS non-graphical web server for hosting a room.

 ```